Signs, Symptoms, and Complications - Heart Attack - What Are the Symptoms of a Heart Attack?

 The symptoms of angina (an-JI-nuh or AN-juh-nuh) can be similar to the symptoms of a heart attack.
-Angina is chest pain that occurs in people who have coronary heart disease, usually when they're active.
+Angina is chest pain that occurs in people who have ischemic heart disease, usually when they're active.
 Angina pain usually lasts for only a few minutes and goes away with rest.

 Chest pain or discomfort that doesn't go away or changes from its usual pattern (for example, occurs more often or while you're resting) can be a sign of a heart attack.

 All chest pain should be checked by a doctor.

 Pay attention to these other possible symptoms of a heart attack:

 - Feeling unusually tired for no reason, sometimes for days (especially if you are a woman)

 - Nausea (feeling sick to the stomach) and vomiting

 - Light-headedness or sudden dizziness

 - Any sudden, new symptoms or a change in the pattern of symptoms you already have (for example, if your symptoms become stronger or last longer than usual)